himanshu-solanki29/MineSweeper-CLI/README.md

 ## Description

-This project is a console-based Minesweeper game where the player attempts to clear a rectangular grid containing hidden mines without detonating any of them.
+This project is a console-based Minesweeper game where the player attempts to clear a square grid containing hidden mines without detonating any of them.
 The game follows the standard Minesweeper rules, including revealing adjacent mine counts and automatically clearing safe areas.

 ## Features